Nicaragua releases dozens of political prisoners - Journal du Cameroun

-Nicaraguan authorities on Monday released more than 30 political prisoners held following a deadly crackdown on 2018 protests in the Central American country, a human rights body said.
+Nicaraguan President Daniel Ortega’s government on Monday released 91 opposition prisoners held following a deadly crackdown on 2018 protests in the Central American country.

 Among those released was Belgian-born student leader Amaya Coppens, her family and a local rights organization said.